Dioptas/Dioptas/Documentation/integration.rst

 In the overlay control panel you can add, delete or clear overlays and adjust their scaling and offset.

 *Add*:
     Loads a spectrum file (2-column file) as overlay.
-It is possible to select multiple spectra and load all at once.
+It is possible to select multiple spectra and load them all at once.

 *Delete*:
     Deletes the currently selected overlay in the overlay list.